cran/ggstatsplot/README.md

 # for reproducibility
 set.seed(123)

+# let's leave out one of the factor levels and see if instead of anova, a t-test will be run
+iris2 <- dplyr::filter(.data = datasets::iris, Species != "setosa")

+# let's change the levels of our factors, a common routine in data analysis
+# pipeline, to see if this function respects the new factor levels
+iris2$Species <-
+  base::factor(x = iris2$Species,
+               levels = c("virginica" , "versicolor"))

 # plot
 ggstatsplot::ggbetweenstats(
-  data = datasets::iris,
+  data = iris2,
   x = Species,
   y = Sepal.Length,
-  notch = TRUE,                                   # show notched box plot mean.plotting = TRUE,                           # whether mean for each group id to be displayed type = "parametric",                            # which type of test is to be run outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag xlab = "Type of Species",                       # label for the x-axis variable ylab = "Attribute: Sepal Length",               # label for the y-axis variable title = "Dataset: Iris flower data set",        # title text for the plot
+  notch = TRUE,                                   # show notched box plot mean.plotting = TRUE,                           # whether mean for each group is to be displayed mean.ci = TRUE,                                 # whether to display confidence interval for means mean.label.size = 2.5,                          # size of the label for mean type = "parametric",                            # which type of test is to be run k = 2,                                          # number of decimal places for statistical results outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag outlier.label.color = "darkgreen",              # changing the color for the text label xlab = "Type of Species",                       # label for the x-axis variable ylab = "Attribute: Sepal Length",               # label for the y-axis variable title = "Dataset: Iris flower data set",        # title text for the plot